asconix/nixos-minimal-installer-zfs-unstable/README.md

 # NixOS minimal installer with zfsUnstable

 This repository contains a build script that creates a custom NixOS installation image.
-The result contains zfsUnstable that is required in NixOS 19.03 to use the native ZFS encryption.
+The result image contains `zfsUnstable` that is required in NixOS 19.03 to use the native ZFS encryption.
+It also contains `dialog` since it is required by our custom installer.

 To create a custom NixOS install image we either need an existing NixOS environment or at least VirtualBox on our machine.